Nutmeg & Mace - Ceylon

 Nutmeg with mace is available in a variety of dishes today.
 The Aril exudes a more abundant fragrance and brings a pleasant subtle note compared to the nutmeg.

-Ceylon is known as the country of origin of the best muscat (Myristica fragrans) and cinnamon on earth.
-Today we use the nutmeg in many different dishes.
+Ceylon is the country of origin of the best muscat (Myristica fragrans) and cinnamon on earth.
+Today we use nutmeg in many different dishes.
 However, nutmeg is essential for the preparation of the famous Béchamel sauce.

 Our spice combination is a pleasant and modern way to buy two spices in one.